Gluten Free

 AN-PEP Enzyme

-AN-PEP (aspergillus niger prolyl endopeptidase), new dietary supplement, is available, has been studied and (unlike other enzyme supplements on the market), shown to break down gluten in the stomach.
+AN-PEP (aspergillus niger prolyl endopeptidase), a dietary supplement is available and has been studied.
+Unnlike other enzyme supplements on the market, it has been shown to break down gluten in the stomach.
 However, it has not gone through clinical trials and been proven to help those with Celiac Disease or Gluten Sensitivity.
 In fact, one study failed to show an effect in people with CD, although the study authors believe that was due to the study design (see below for further information).
 AN-PEP is by no means a substitute for the Gluten-Free diet.
 It does not completely degrade gluten It is intended only to help with cross-contamination, and there is reason to believe that it would be effective for that purpose (see research articles below).

 The scientific name of the enzyme is Aspergillus Niger prolyl endoprotease, or AN-PEP.